Ever wondered if there are actual survival uses for survival blankets?

 Space blankets are great for keeping food away from bears.

-Here’s what you do to keep your food safe from bears:
+Here’s what to do to keep your food safe from bears:

 - Place your food in the middle of the blanket.